alyssamarie0107/apple-web-engineer-hw/README.md

         - Bootstrap
     - **Database used:**
         - Firebase's Cloud Firestore
-        - Chose this Cloud Firestore  the Firebase's Realtime Database because it builds on the successes of the Realtime Database, but with a new, more intuitive data model.
+        - Chose this Cloud Firestore over the Firebase's Realtime Database because it builds on the successes of the Realtime Database, but with a new, more intuitive data model.
 Also features richer, faster quieries and scales further than the Realtime Database.
 - [x] Supports the following three roles:
     - **Member:** able to reserve a room.
     - **Admin:** approves/denies room reservations.